 Our peer companies were selected based upon a review of organizations that have similar industry focus (insurance companies in the property and casualty segment, including companies with a workers' compensation line of business), financial size (gross and net written premiums), market capitalization, returns (return on equity and total shareholder return) and financial performance (combined ratio and net income).
-As a result of its review, Pay Governance concluded that our prior peer group remained an appropriate peer group for compensation benchmarking purposes for 2021, except that EMC Insurance Group Inc. and The Navigators Group, Inc. would be removed from the peer group because they had each been acquired, and advised the Compensation Committee to consider adding Global Indemnity Group, LLC, Kinsale Capital Group, Inc., and ProSight Global Inc. to the group because they were reasonably comparable to the Company in size, industry and performance, and operated in businesses providing workers' compensation insurance or other commercial specialty and casualty insurances.
+As a result of its review, Pay Governance concluded that our 2021 peer group remained an appropriate peer group for compensation benchmarking purposes for 2022.
 Pay Governance based its conclusion on its evaluation of the Company's competitors, potential talent pool, market and performance.
-Pay Governance then recommended the revised peer group to the Compensation Committee, for the purpose of benchmarking the positions of each of the NEOs with the exception of Mr. Shaw.
+Pay Governance then recommended that the Compensation Committee maintain the current peer group for 2022, for the purpose of benchmarking the positions of each of the NEOs.
 The Compensation Committee approved the peer group below as recommended by Pay Governance: